FSQL User Guide for Security Analysts

 Tracking Entity Activity

-QUERY #network.*
+QUERY #network.*.**

 WITH %ip = '10.0.0.1'

-QUERY process_activity.*
+QUERY process_activity.:depth(8).**

-WITH process_activity.user.username = 'jsmith'
+WITH process_activity.user.name = 'jsmith'

 Identifying Suspicious Activity

-QUERY process_activity.*
+QUERY process_activity.:depth(8).**

 WITH process_activity.process.cmd_line CONTAINS 'mimikatz'